-6 POTENTIAL IMPACTS OF THE TOT DEVELOPMENT ON MATTERS OF NES
+6 POTENTIAL IMPACTS OF THE TOT DEVELOPMENT ON CLEVELAND BAY

-6.1 SUMMARY OF TOT CONSTRUCTION IMPACTS
+1.36 SUMMARY OF TOT CONSTRUCTION IMPACTS

 The primary construction component of the Development is the reclamation of land for the cruise ship terminal and proposed residential area, now requiring approximately 1,650,000m3 of rock, sand and engineered fill material.

-With reference to the Hyder Consulting Construction Methodology Report also provided with the EIS, the Proponent's preferred option includes the re-use of approximately 1,700,000 m3 of on-site materials, reducing the need to bring in such material from off-site.
+With reference to the Hyder Consulting Construction Methodology Report also provided with the EIS, the Proponent's preferred option includes the re-use of approximately 1,700,000 m3 of on-site materials, reducing the need to bring in material from off-site.
 This has been a significantly beneficial change since the Initial Advice Statement for the Development was released.
-It abrogates the need for new external extraction sites (which had initially been considered for sand in Ross Creek and elsewhere) and their inherent environmental impacts.
+It abrogates the need for new external extraction sites and their inherent environmental impacts.
+This methodology will be discussed subsequent in the mitigation sections.